LipSurf/plugins/docs/quick-start.md

 ---

 ## What's Next
   If you think that's nifty, we've just scratched the surface!
-Here are some topics you might be interested in perusing next:
+LipSurf can handle homophones, dynamic match commands, multiple languages and more.
+  Check out the "Advanced" section to learn more.